minershive/hiveon-kb/guides/what_is_hive.md

 ---
 title: What is Hive
 category: Guides
+meta_description: Learn more about the Hive OS operating system.
 ---

 Hive OS is an operating system developed on the basis of Linux distribution Ubuntu 16.04 LTS.
 Its main mission is to provide you with a convenient interface for mining cryptocurrencies on GPU and managing your rigs.